ArnoldDP/OStim-Community-Modlist/README.md

  You are required to start with a clean, unmodified, and up to date installation of Skyrim SE/AE through the Steam store.
 If you are unsure of how to do this, I recommend following GamerPoets guide [here](https://www.youtube.com/watch?v=zQ5uNCKOKmI)

  If you fail to start with a clean installation, the list will most likely not install.

+ The game language also needs to be set to English.
+I'd assume you can change the localization afterwards but I honestly don't know.

  ### Requirements